AbderrahimZil/Experimental-Design/Functional DOE/Plants Growth/README.md

 <div style="text-align: left;">
-  <p>The height of plants is tracked for 7 days since planting, and the maximum height of each pot is recorded on each day as the response of each factors combination, as shown in the design table below.
+  <p>The height of plants is tracked, and the maximum height of each pot is recorded on 6 days as the response of each factors combination, as shown in the design table below.
   </p>

 <div align="center">